 The UPS Foundation, on behalf of UPS (NYSE: UPS), announced today it will donate more than $7.9 million to 42 non-profit organizations supporting economic empowerment, education, inclusion, and mentorship initiatives.
 The donations include a $1 million commitment of support over two years to the World Association of Girl Guides and Girl Scouts (WAGGGS) to provide leadership development opportunities to girls/young women around the world with a special emphasis on Latin America, Africa and the Arab world.

 2011 UPS Corporate Sustainability Fact Sheet

 The 2011 Sustainability Report recaps our actions and performance, reviewing our goals and key performance indicators (KPIs) that were set nearly five years ago.
 This year, we are disclosing more information than ever, and for the first time, our report presents a materiality matrix.
-As a result of both external events and a review of our five-year progress, we recommitted to the principle that UPS is part of an interconnected global community, and understand that our success is dependent on economic stability, global trade and a society that that welcomes opportunity.
+As a result of both external events and a review of our five-year progress, we recommitted to the principle that UPS is part of an interconnected global community, and understand that our success is dependent on economic stability, global trade and a society that welcomes opportunity.
 In return, we must act responsibly - as a business, an employer, and a corporate citizen.

 Logistics of Sustainability infographic

 Sustainability is what we deliver every day at UPS.
 It's a commitment to our customers and our employees.
 It's the responsibility we have to the communities we live in, as well as to the planet we live on.
 At UPS, sustainability is at the center of all we do.

 UPS (NYSE: UPS) today released the latest edition of its annual Sustainability Report, disclosing it had once again managed to reduce the amount of fuel it's using to deliver each package in the United States.

 Sustainability is... video